scintill/macos-server-apns-certs/README.md

-This repository is for getting APNs (Apple Push Notification service) certificates for, e.g., IMAP email push notifications on iOS.
-The certificate generation function has become unavailable on modern systems (typically requiring keeping an old VM around), so this project seeks to make it easier.
+This repository is for getting APNs (Apple Push Notification service) certificates for functions formerly provided by macOS Server, e.g., self-hosted email push notifications on iOS.
+The official certificate generation function became unavailable on modern systems (typically requiring keeping an old VM around), so this project makes it more available and easy to use.

+See https://github.com/st3fan/dovecot-xaps-plugin/ for an example of what you can do with the certificate.

 # Requirements

-* Linux, Docker, and the macOS Server app (any version), available in the Mac App Store
+* Linux
+    * (macOS support won't be too hard, so please open an issue if you'd like it)

 # Installation

-On Linux:

-1. Install Docker.
 1. `git clone https://github.com/scintill/macos-server-apns-certs.git` in a convenient folder on Linux.

-On macOS:

-1. Download macOS Server from the Mac App Store, if you haven't already.
-It is not necessary to open or configure anything in it, just copy the `/Applications/Server.app/Contents/ServerRoot/usr/share/servermgrd/bundles/servermgr_certs.bundle/Contents/MacOS/servermgr_certs` file to the `hashy` directory under the git checkout on your Linux system.
+1. Configure
+	* `echo -n yourHostName > config/hostname` (the hostname you give here is displayed in the certificates portal webpage)
+	* `echo -n yourAppleID@example.com > config/username` (you should probably use an Apple ID you've purchased macOS Server with, but I haven't tried whether they require that)
+	* `openssl dgst -sha256 -binary | xxd -p -c 32 > config/passwdhash # type your Apple ID password, then Ctrl-D Ctrl-D`

 # Creating the certificate requests